 The Law School IT Help Desk cannot provide extensive software, hardware, or wireless network support for notebooks that are not Law School bundles.
 Students with non-Law bundles:

 - Should try to follow UVA’s minimum specifications when considering purchasing or bringing a laptop to be used during their enrollment at the Law School.
 Law IT HIGHLY recommends a 3yr manufacturer’s warranty as well as a 3yr accidental warranty in addition to UVA’s minimum specifications.

 - Should be prepared to use “for fee” third-party vendor and/or manufacturer services.
 Law IT will be able to recommend local services that are available.

 - Will not have access to Law School loaner computers unless the owner can prove they are making best effort in getting their laptop fixed and need something in the interim if repairs are required.

-Students that decide to not purchase the Law School bundle and have a computer that does not meet UVa’s minimum specifications may have to rent or borrow a computer if they have computer problems.
+Students who decide to not purchase the Law School bundle and have a computer that does not meet UVA’s minimum specifications may have to rent or borrow a computer if they have computer problems.